dotBunny/UASB/README.txt

 Unity Asset Server Browser
 ---------------------------------------------------

-Hey everyone, first and foremost the orginal version of this was created by Matthew Wegner @ Flashbang Studios.
+Hey everyone, first and foremost the original version of this was created by Matthew Wegner @ Flashbang Studios.
 He provided an excellent base to work with, and I simply added to his outstanding job.
 You can find his original work here:

 http://technology.blurst.com/unity-asset-server-web-browser/

 REQUIREMENTS
+---

 - PHP w/ PostgreSQL compiled in

+install psql.

 INSTALLATION
+---

 On your first visit to the site it will create the config.php file for you, or if permissions do not allow it, complain.
 I didn't feel like making a fancy installer like WordPress, maybe sometime.

-* 	You will need to edit _php/config.php and fill out the settings
+* You will need to edit _php/config.php and fill out the settings.
+The setting of PostgreSQL is UnityAssetServer's one.

 * You MUST make _tpl_c writable by the server, this is where the template drops the cached files.

 SUPPORT
+---

 Any issues can be reported @ http://github.com/dotBunny/UASB/issues Due to time commitments to our normal projects, support may be very limited.

 CODE QUALITY
+---

 Matthew Weager wrote ...

 "The entire browser was coded in one day (we spend our Fridays doing